kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 that sends telemetry data to a remote server.
 It requires changes in some Kubewarden components, as described below.

+## Desired metrics

+The changes described in this document aim to allow the Kubewarden team to gather the following metrics:

+- Number of active PolicyServers
+- Number of active policies
+- Average number of policies per PolicyServer
+- Number of Kubewarden installations by version
+- Number of Kubewarden installations by Kubernetes version

 ## Controller Changes

 To send information about the environment, the controller would be responsible